Teddy0930/SA_oldMan/README.md

 # SA_oldMan
-This is my SA project
+This is my SA project.
-Writing APP at an Android device
+Writing APP at an Android device.